jonasjberg/autonameow/tests/README.md

 Unit test source files are located in the `tests/unit` directory.

+File names that start with `test_property_` uses the Python library [hypothesis](http://hypothesis.works/) to do property-based testing.
+These are skipped if `hypothesis` is unavailable.

 ### Running the Unit Tests
 All unit tests can be executed with the bash script `tests/unit_runner.sh`.